mregodic/spie21/README.md

-# 3D Dense-U-Net Network for Titanium Spherical Fiducial Segmentation
+# 3D U-Net Network for Titanium Spherical Fiducial Segmentation

 This repository provides the code and materials described in the paper "Feasibility of automated fiducial registration with a nasopharyngeal stent for electromagnetic navigation" In SPIE Proc.
 2021.